duckmore/Minecraft-Torch-CPB/README.md

 His videos at https://YouTube.com/profgallaugher Follow on Twitter: @gallaugher

 This work uses the following components:
-Adafruit Circuit Playground Bluetooth
+-Adafruit Circuit Playground Bluetooth
-Adafruit NeoPixel Ring x12
+-Adafruit NeoPixel Ring x12
-Micro-USB D to USB-C cable to work with the CPB.
+-Micro-USB D to USB-C cable to work with the CPB.

 The torch is 3d printed using https://www.thingiverse.com/thing:2002669 We printed ours in PLA, then spray primed and finished using acrlylic paints.
 The torch top was printed in transparent PLA using minimum infil.